py-why/causaltune/docs/index.rst

 as well as hyperparameter tuning and model selection for the second stage model (causal estimator).

-The estimators provide not only per-row treatment impact estimates, but also confidence intervals for these, using builtin EconML functionality for that where it is available and bootstrapping where it is not (see [example notebook](https://github.com/py-why/causaltune/blob/main/notebooks/Standard%20errors.ipynb)).
+The estimators provide not only per-row treatment impact estimates, but also confidence intervals for these, using builtin EconML functionality for that where it is available and bootstrapping where it is not (see `example notebook <https://github.com/py-why/causaltune/blob/main/notebooks/Standard%20errors.ipynb>`_).

 Just like DoWhy and EconML, we assume that the causal graph provided by the user accurately describes the data-generating process.
 So for example, we assume that for CATE estimation, the list of backdoor variables under the graph/confounding variables provided by the user do reflect all sources of confounding between the treatment and the outcome.
-See [here](https://github.com/py-why/causaltune/blob/main/notebooks/CausalityDataset%20setup.ipynb) for a detailed explanation of causal graphs that are supported by CausalTune.
+See `here <https://github.com/py-why/causaltune/blob/main/notebooks/CausalityDataset%20setup.ipynb>`_ for a detailed explanation of causal graphs that are supported by CausalTune.

 The validation methods in CausalTune cannot catch such violations and therefore this is an important assumption.